PinkySmile/SokuAI/README.md

 - 2 bytes: Mpp time left;
 - 2 bytes: Kanako cooldown;
 - 2 bytes: Suwako cooldown;
+- 1 bytes: Child objects count

+Object:
+- 1 byte: Direction;
+- 8 bytes: (float, float) Relative position to spawner (x then y);
+- 8 bytes: (float, float) Relative position to spawner's opponent (x then y);
+- 2 bytes: Soku action;
+- 4 bytes: Image (sprite) index;

+To know the number of objects, look at the child objects field for both states.
+The left character's objects are placed first, followed byt the right character's.

 All times are in frames.